-Note: The graphic depicts shared storage configured in a NetApp environment.
-If the shared storage is managed using Windows LDM, the VCS Mount and DiskRes resources replace the NetAppSnapDrive, NetAppSnapMirror, and NetAppFiler resources.
-In case of non-shared storage managed using Windows LDM, the VCS Mount and NativeDisks resources should be configured instead.
-In case the storage belongs to a VMware virtual environment, the VCS Mount, NativeDisks, and VMwareDisks resources are configured instead of the NetApp resources.
+- The virtual name for the MSDTC server is configured using the Lanman resource, and the service group IP address is configured using the IP and NIC resources. - This graphic depicts shared storage configured in a NetApp environment.
+If the shared storage is managed using Windows LDM, the VCS Mount and DiskRes resources replace the NetAppSnapDrive, NetAppSnapMirror, and NetAppFiler resources. - In case of non-shared storage managed using Windows LDM, the VCS Mount and NativeDisks resources should be configured instead. - In case the storage belongs to a VMware virtual environment, the VCS Mount, NativeDisks, and VMwareDisks resources are configured instead of the NetApp resources. - The MSDTC registry is replicated using the RegRep and RegRepNetAppSnapDrive resources.